Random cubic planar graphs converge to the Brownian sphere: The 3-connected core of cubic planar graphs

 In this article, \emph{edge-substitution} in a graph $G$ is the operation consisting, for each edge $e=(u_-,u_+)$ of $G$ (canonically endowed with a minus-extremity and a plus-extremity), of substituting it by a cubic network $\network_e$, so that the plus-pole and minus-pole of $\network_e$ are identified respectively with $u_-$ and $u_+$ (note that substitution by the trivial network leaves the edge unchanged).
-If $G$ is itself a cubic network, only the plain edges are substituted.
-A cubic network obtained by edge-substitution from the double-edge network (resp. from a polyhedral network) is called an \emph{\netm} (resp. a \emph{\nett}).
+If $G$ is itself a cubic network, only the plain edges are substituted. {h@\textbf{cubic networks}!netm@\netm (substitution from double-edge)} {h@\textbf{cubic networks}!nett@\nett (substitution from polyhedral)} A cubic network obtained by edge-substitution from the double-edge network (resp. from a polyhedral network) is called an \emph{\netm} (resp. a \emph{\nett}).

-Note that \netrs, \netms and \netts are such that the two poles are at distance greater than $2$.
-An \emph{\netl} is a cubic network $\network$ whose poles are at distance $2$.
+Note that \netrs, \netms and \netts are such that the two poles are at distance greater than $2$. {h@\textbf{cubic networks}!\netl} An \emph{\netl} is a cubic network $\network$ whose poles are at distance $2$.
 In an \netl, let $u$ be the common neighbor of the poles, and let $v$ be its other neighbor (note that the edge $\{u,v\}$ is an isthmus).
 Let $\mathrm{l}_1$ be the \netl of size $1$ where $v$ carries a loop.
 And let $\mathrm{l}_2$ be the \netl of size $2$ where $v$ has two neighbors (apart from $u$) each carrying a loop.
 As shown in~\cite{BKLM,kang2012two}, an \netl $\network$ is either obtained from $\mathrm{l}_1$ where only the loop-edge is allowed to be substituted, or is obtained from $\mathrm{l}_2$ where only the two loop-edges are allowed to be substituted (the first and second case correspond respectively to $N\backslash v$ having two or three connected components).
 The two cases are called type 1 and type 2, respectively.

-We have the following decomposition result for cubic networks~\cite{BKLM,kang2012two}:
+We have the following decomposition result for cubic networks, shown in \cite[Lem.1]{kang2012two} (the version for graphs appeared previously in~\cite[Lem.1]{BKLM}):

 \begin{lemma} Any non-trivial cubic network is in exactly one of the following classes: $\{$\netl, \netr, \netm, \nett$\}$. \end{lemma}